-Amendments to IAS 1 Classification of Liabilities as Current or Non-current clarify the requirements for classifying liabilities as current or non-current.
-The amendments specify that if an entity's right to defer settlement of a liability is subject to the entity complying with specified conditions, the entity has a right to defer settlement of the liability at the end of the reporting period if it complies with those conditions at that date.
+Amendments to IAS 1 Classification of Liabilities as Current or Non-current clarify the requirements for classifying liabilities as current or non-current, in particular the determination over whether an entity has a right to defer settlement of the liabilities for at least 12 months after the reporting period.
 Classification of a liability is unaffected by the likelihood that the entity will exercise its right to defer settlement of the liability.
 The amendments also clarify the situations that are considered a settlement of a liability.
-The amendments are effective for annual periods beginning on or after 1 January 2023 and shall be applied retrospectively.
+In 2022, the IASB issued the 2022 Amendments to further clarify that, among covenants of a liability arising from a loan arrangement, only those with which an entity must comply on or before the reporting date affect the classification of that liability as current or non-current.
+In addition, the 2022 Amendments require additional disclosures by an entity that classifies liabilities arising from loan arrangements as non-current when it has a right to defer settlement of those liabilities that are subject to the entity complying with future covenants within 12 months after the reporting period.
+The amendments are effective for annual periods beginning on or after 1 January 2024 and shall be applied retrospectively.
 Earlier application is permitted.
-The amendments are not expected to have any significant impact on the Group's financial statements.
+An entity that applies the 2020 Amendments early is required to apply simultaneously the 2022 Amendments, and vice versa.
+The Group is currently assessing the impact of the amendments and whether existing loan agreements may require revision.
+Based on a preliminary assessment, the amendments are not expected to have any significant impact on the Group's financial statements.

-2.4 ISSUED BUT NOT YET EFFECTIVE INTERNATIONAL FINANCIAL REPORTING STANDARDS (continued)
+2.4 ISSUED BUT NOT YET EFFECTIVE INTERNATIONAL FINANCIAL REPORTING STANDARDS (Continued)